-The survey showed that the oldest SME was established in 1923 (a side note: one SME owner did not remember the year of establishment since the business had been passed down for generations).
+The survey showed that the oldest SME was established in 1923 (one SME owner did not remember the year of establishment since the business had been passed down for generations).
 Most small and medium-sized enterprises (SMEs) were established in 2017.
 Table 2 displays the detailed profiles of the 352 Batik SMEs who participated in the survey.